siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 ## Resolution of the paradox

+The mathematics above still explains nothing.
+It only counts what the joined configuration looks like once written as a square.

-The fourfold local loading is now intelligible.
+The physical explanation is continuity:

+- there are two equal inflows,
+- there is one surviving outflow,
+- no primitive source or sink may remove the difference,
+- so the same total content must be recovered by compression on that one outflow.

-The same transported content is no longer realized on two disjoint supports.
-It is recovered on one common support.
-That support contraction already doubles the mean density:
+That is the only physical doubling in the argument.
+The same transported content that had been realized on two inflows is now realized on one outflow, so the mean density must double:

 $$
 \bar u_{\mathrm{final}} = 2\bar u_{\mathrm{initial}}.
 $$

-The remaining factor of two comes from coherent quadratic loading: amplitudes add before the local observable is squared.
+The square form

+$$
+u = |f|^2
+$$

+does not add a second mechanism.
+It only makes the interaction term visible and counts the local joined state.
+In the perfectly aligned case that local counting reaches the exact endpoint

+$$
+u_{\mathrm{join}} = 4u_0.
+$$

-So the full factor of four is not evidence of created energy.
-It is the local expression of two simultaneous facts: twice the energy is transported on half the realized support.
+So the full `4u` result is not evidence of created energy.
+It is the local reading of one compressed superposed outflow that must account for what had previously been carried on two inflows.

-In this ontology, joining two beams makes the realized whole smaller by the joined extent.
 In the glass picture, the same two units once carried by two glasses are now recovered on one surviving glass.
 In the field language, the realized extent itself has been reduced.

 ## Effective advance